Career and Graduate School Planning

 Personality Testing

 Want to know a little more about yourself?
 Visit the Holland Code testing site and take the personality assessment test.
-Bring your results to the CCV and meet with director Sherry Leigh Lacey, who can interpret your score and give you insight into the types of work that fit your personality
+Bring your results to the CCV and meet with director Sherry Leigh Farquhar, who can interpret your score and give you insight into the types of work that fit your personality

 Graduate School Placement Tests